Financial Planning for the Fresh Graduate – How Should You Allocate Your Budget?

 For illustration only.
 Click above image to enlarge.

 We can see that they both have committed to the same amount of expenditure, i.e $1,737 every month over the next 5 years.
-However, Ms.B’s approach allows her to generate higher investment returns over the same period, all thanks to the effect of compounding interest as she started investing 2 years earlier than Mr.A.
+However, Ms.B’s approach allows her clear her debt and at the same time generate higher investment returns over the same period, all thanks to the effect of compounding interest as she has started investing 2 years earlier than Mr.A.

 2. Protection/risk management